 *If you are not teaching in the state of Iowa, contact us and we will check with your state's department of education to determine if NWC's Birth Through Grade Three endorsement is comparable to and can be substituted for a certification in your state.

 Earning an endorsement will broaden your teaching opportunities, and it doesn't have to cost you time away from your other responsibilities.
-Northwestern College's online endorsements mean you can take classes and complete your coursework whenever it's most convenient for you.
+Northwestern College's online endorsements mean you can log into class each week to complete your coursework, whenever it's most convenient for you.

 Take one online 8-week class at a time, completing two classes each semester, and you'll finish your endorsement in just over 1 year and be eligible for financial aid.